 Stork bites do not require treatment since they usually fade away by the baby’s second or third birthday.
 Parents may consider treatment for cosmetic reasons if the stork bite persists beyond the age of three years (7).

-Laser treatment is the recommended medical treatment for stork bites in babies (3).
+Laser treatment is the recommended medical treatment for capillary malformations or anomalies, such as stork bites in babies (8).
 A pediatric dermatologist would use a laser to shrink the size of the dilated blood vessels and lighten the appearance of the stork bite.
 The laser treatment is painless and effective but may require multiple visits for the desired results.

 How To Prevent Stork Bites?

 There is no way to prevent birthmarks, including stork bites (1).
 If you spot stork bites on your baby, speak to a doctor who can examine it to determine if it is a birthmark and not a skin disorder.
 You should also inform the doctor if your baby’s birthmark bleeds, itches, or is painful.